jprochazk/uecs/README.md

 world.get(10, Thing); // Thing { value: "entity10" }
 ```

-Missing examples:
-* Deferred entity destruction
-* Component pooling
-* Resource management

 ### Benchmark

-**μECS** is consistently one of the fastest ECS libraries available, according to [this benchmark](https://github.com/jprochazk/js-ecs-benchmarks).
+**μECS** is consistently one of the fastest ECS libraries available, according to [this benchmark](https://github.com/jprochazk/js-ecs-benchmarks). *μECS* truly shines in iteration, it surpasses the second best performer, perform-ecs, by about 20%.

 To run the benchmark, simply `git clone` the repo, `npm install` and `npm run start`.

-* This benchmark is a fork of [this one](https://github.com/ddmills/js-ecs-benchmarks), where my library is currently awaiting approval.
+This benchmark is a fork of [this one](https://github.com/ddmills/js-ecs-benchmarks), where the PR for my library is awaiting approval.

 ### Notes